About

 That experience made me curious about deeper questions, which eventually led me back to graduate school.
 I did my Ph.D. at Baylor, focusing on virtue ethics and the psychology of ownership.
 I became particularly interested in what makes people flourish and how character develops over time.
 After finishing, I spent several years at Harvard's Human Flourishing Program, eventually serving as Executive Director.

-These days I'm a Strategic Advisor at Baylor's Institute for Global Human Flourishing, where I work on research coordination, partnerships, and increasingly on building AI tools for our work.
+These days I'm Director of Research Translation and AI Strategy at Baylor's Institute for Global Human Flourishing, where I work on research coordination, partnerships, and AI tools for our work.
 Outside of Baylor, I take on projects that interest me, primarily RAG systems, workflow automation, and AI prototypes.

 On the philosophy thing